What Are the Different Types of Homeowners Insurance?

 - walls in - walls are up, but you need to put up finishings (flooring, cabinets, countertops, etc.)

 - original specification - does not include upgrades you did after buying the unit, but back to original condition.
 If you added some beautiful granite countertops, get those covered on your HO6.

 - all in - livable (full restoration)

 The difference in coverage you may need for "studs in" vs. "all in" can be over $100,000 in coverage.
 Double-check with your HOA before buying a policy.

 DP3 - Landlord Rental Policy

 This policy covers houses from single to multi-family that function as rental properties (excluding apartment complexes -- commercial real estate policy).
 The DP3 is the policy for anyone who rents out property, covering the building's structure and rental income from the property.
 However, it does not cover the renter's belongings.

 If you own a duplex, triplex, or quadplex and live in one of the units while renting out the others, then you will sometimes need a DP3 as the HO3 policy may not cover the area not inhabited by the owner.
 Coverage depends on the insurance company you choose.

 DP1 - Vacant Property Under Renovation

 The DP1 is your most basic homeowners insurance policy.
 It provides the bare minimum coverage for a vacant property.
 It's also a named perils policy -- only offering coverage for a small number of events.
 Common named perils for this policy are fire & lightning, smoke, explosion, and a few others.
 If damage happens to the property outside of the named perils, it would not be covered.

 One important note, DP1 policies tend to be Actual Cash Value (ACV) policies.
 Actual cash value means that if you have a claim on your house under this policy, you will not get a full house rebuilt.
-Often with an ACV policy, you get a check for the ACV coverage amount in a total loss scenario.
+Often with an ACV policy, you get a check for the agreed ACV coverage amount on your policy declaration page in a total loss scenario.

 Mobile Home Insurance